 CalOSBA’s current technical support network, which is concentrated on the TAEP and Capital Infusion (CIP) programs, is expanded by the Dream Fund.
 Since its inception in 2018, TAEP and CIP-funded technical support centers have provided free advising and no-to-low-cost training in over 30 languages to over 500,000 small enterprises.

-For additional information and to see the TAEP network, go to CalOSBA’s website.
+For additional information and the TAEP network, go to CalOSBA’s website.

-The Governor’s Office of Business and Economic Development (GO-Biz) is California’s principal agency for job creation and economic development.
-GO-Biz provides various services to businesses, including recruitment, retention, and expansion, site selection, permit expediting, regulatory obstacle clearing, small company aid, foreign trade development, state government assistance, and more.
+The Governor’s Office of Business and Economic Development (GO-Biz) is California’s principal job creation and economic development agency.
+GO-Biz provides various services to businesses, including recruitment, retention, expansion, site selection, permit expediting, regulatory obstacle clearing, small company aid, foreign trade development, state government assistance, and more.